imick666/UltimateTravellerTool/README.md

 Ultimate Traveller Tool is a travel backpack with imposed features :

 - Get the exchange rate between dollar and euros (I decided to change any currency to any other).
-- Translate from your favorite language into English (I decided to detect the origin language, and translate intro any other)
+- Translate from your favorite language into English (I decided to detect the origin language, translate to any other, and have the translation spoken on the phone)
 - Compare the local weather with that of your home (I decided make an Apple Weather app "clone")

 ## What I learned